czakon/CarND-LaneLines-P1/writeup.md

 My project failed on the challenge video.
 This, I believe, is because the hood of the car could be seen in the bottom part of the image.
 Because I put a prior on where I expect the left and the right lanes to be, I'm not exactly sure why this would crash my code, and this requires further investigation.
 Nevertheless, an obvious fix would be to cut out the bottom portion of the images in the future to prevent a mistake like this happening again.

 I believe that that the lane lines in these test images where very bright and new.
 I would think that my process would fail if the lane lines are not so distinct.
 Or, if there are no lane lines, such as on a narrow road.

-###3.
-Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...